stilvoid/git-aux/README.md

 ### `git aux sync`

 Check all files that have been `git aux add`ed for changes outside of the repository and interactively merge them in.

-Under the hood, loop through all files, copy from basedir and then `git add -p`

 ### `git aux apply`